vsrinivas/fuchsia/docs/vdso.md

 for user code to execute such instructions directly.
 The interface between the kernel and the vDSO code is a private implementation detail.

-Because the vDSO is itself normal code that executes in user-space, the kernel must robustly handle all possible entries into kernel mode from user-space.
+Because the vDSO is itself normal code that executes in userspace, the kernel must robustly handle all possible entries into kernel mode from userspace.
 However, potential kernel bugs can be mitigated somewhat by enforcing that each kernel entry be made only from the proper vDSO code.
-This enforcement also avoids developers of user-space code circumventing the ABI rules (because of ignorance, malice, or misguided intent to work around some perceived limitation of the official ABI), which could lead to the private kernel-vDSO interface becoming a *de facto* ABI for
+This enforcement also avoids developers of userspace code circumventing the ABI rules (because of ignorance, malice, or misguided intent to work around some perceived limitation of the official ABI), which could lead to the private kernel-vDSO interface becoming a *de facto* ABI for